128 School Lane,

 1 person favorited this theater

-ABC took control of the cinema in 1937 and the final film show was on 14 January 1956.
+Associated British Cinemas(ABC) took control of the cinema in 1937 and the final film show was on 14th January 1956.
 In May of that year the building reopened as ABC’s television studios for the Northern region (they broadcast during the weekend only).
 There were three studios: the largest in the stalls, a news studio in the former restaurant on the first floor and a small continuity area.
 Film editing and telecine was done in the roof-top former projection area.

 The building was supposedly haunted by the ghost of an actor who had passed away during a live broadcast of ABC’s “Armchair Theatre”!